 '''

 $assert cells, representing assert(...) constraints

 -assert

 $assume cells, representing assume(...) constraints

 -assume

 $live cells, representing assert(s_eventually ...)

 -live

 -fair

 $fair cells, representing assume(s_eventually ...)

 $cover cells, representing cover() statements

 -cover

+Additionally chformal will operate on $check cells corresponding to the

+selected constraint types.

 Exactly one of the following modes must be specified:

 -remove

 remove the cells and thus constraints from the design

 -early

-bypass FFs that only delay the activation of a constraint
+bypass FFs that only delay the activation of a constraint.
+When inputs

+of the bypassed FFs do not remain stable between clock edges, this may

+result in unexpected behavior.

 -delay <N>

 delay activation of the constraint by <N> clock cycles

 -skip <N>

 ignore activation of the constraint in the first <N> clock cycles

 -coverenable

 add cover statements for the enable signals of the constraints

 Note: For the Verific frontend it is currently not guaranteed that a

 reachable SVA statement corresponds to an active enable signal.

 -assert2assume

 -assume2assert

 -live2fair

 -fair2live

 change the roles of cells as indicated. these options can be combined

+-lower

+convert each $check cell into an $assert, $assume, $live, $fair or

+$cover cell.
+If the $check cell contains a message, also produce a

+$print cell.

 '''